Ignacio Beristáin

 Ignacio "Nacho" Beristáin (born July 31, 1939, in Actopan, Veracruz, Mexico) is a Mexican trainer in the sport of boxing.
 Beristain is a member of the Boxing Hall of Fame and is considered one of the greatest trainers in the history of boxing.

 Training career

 Beristain boxed as an amateur in the light flyweight division.
 He later turned professional, but was forced to retire prematurely in 1959 due to an eye injury.
 After retirement, he co-managed Vicente Saldivar.
 As a trainer in the amateur ranks, he led Mexico's boxing teams to multiple medal wins at the 1968, 1976 and 1980 Olympic Games.
 His first professional world champion was two-division title holder and hall of famer Daniel Zaragoza.
-He has trained several other notable boxers, including hall of fame member brothers Juan Manuel Márquez and Rafael Márquez and other fellow hall of famers, such as Ricardo López, Gilberto Román, and Humberto "Chiquita" González, having trained them from their initial careers to the top of the pound for pound rankings.
+He has trained several other notable boxers, including hall of fame member brothers Juan Manuel Márquez and Rafael Márquez and other fellow hall of famers, such as Ricardo López, and Humberto "Chiquita" González, having trained them from their initial careers to the top of the pound for pound rankings.
 He also had a brief stint in training Oscar De La Hoya when De La Hoya faced Manny Pacquiao in December 2008.